ncatlab/nlab-content/pages/4419.md

 ## History and versions

 This theorem has been, under some restrictions proved, in [[Pierre Gabriel]]'s thesis and subsequent article [[Des catégories abéliennes]] using the notion of indecomposable spectrum (or [[Gabriel's spectrum of indecomposables]]).
 The case of general [[quasicompact schemes]] is proved in Max Planck 1996 preprint ([pdf](http://www.mpim-bonn.mpg.de/preprints/send?bid=3948)) of [[Alexander Rosenberg]] published in 1998 (a short sketch is also in the 1998 paper _Noncommutative schemes_ of Rosenberg) using his construction of a [[spectrum of an abelian category]] generalizing straightforwardly his 1982 construction of a left spectrum of a ring).
 The quasicompactness condition has been noted in this construction after a counterexample exhibited by [[Ofer Gabber]].
 Few years later (see 2003 MPI preprint), Rosenberg got rid of quasicompactness condition inventing yet another notion of a spectrum.
+Another proof, using a slightly modified version of Rosenberg's spectrum due to [[Ofer Gabber]], has been written down in [Brandenburg 2013](#Brandenburg13).

 A [[moduli]]-theoretic proof, and an extension to [[algebraic spaces]], has been proved in [Calabrese-Groechenig 13](#CalabreseGroechenig13).